 The street and footpaths will remain publicly accessible and will continue to function as an active commercial shopping district during construction.
 Our key priorities are maintaining traffic flow, car parking, and pedestrian access.

 What will be the impact of construction?

 It is Council's priority to reduce closures and minimise impact on local businesses and the community.

 Where possible, traffic flow will remain unaffected in all directions.
 There will be no road closures throughout construction, except where this is impossible to avoid (such as during deliveries of large items/trucks unloading), but we do anticipate some parking lane closures at various stages.

 We anticipate there may be an increase in noise from machinery, and an increase in the number and frequency of vehicles accessing the site.

 Council is in the process of tendering for the project.
-We anticipate that construction will start in early April (after Easter), and expect it will take approximately twelve weeks to complete.
+We anticipate that construction will start mid October and, all going well, will be complete by end December.